LukBude/storefront-backend/README.md

    TOKEN_SECRET='think of a password used to encrypt your JWT token' \
    \
    The information about the database has to be consistent with the information provided inside the docker-compose.yml.
    Feel free to use different database names or username and password combinations.
+Notice, however, when changing this information, you need to adapt the database.json file, located in the root folder of the storefront-backend repository, as well.

-4. Once you are done, open a console inside the root folder of the storefront-backend repository and execute the command " db-migrate up".
+   The database.json file contains information required by db-migrate, a node package used for database migration as will be explained in the next step.

-   This will create the necessary database tables inside the PostgreSQL database.
+4. Once you are done, you are ready to create the necessary database tables inside the PostgreSQL database.
+In order to do so, you need to have nodeJs installed.
+Open a console and navigate to the root folder of the storefront-backend repository.
+Install all required node dependencies by executing the command "npm install".
+Finally, execute "db-migrate up".

 ## Testing the REST API